weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

         // highlight-start
         "generative-palm": {
           "apiEndpoint": "YOUR-API-ENDPOINT",             // Required.
 Replace with your value.
-          "projectID": "YOUR-GOOGLE-CLOUD-PROJECT-ID",    // Required.
+          "projectId": "YOUR-GOOGLE-CLOUD-PROJECT-ID",    // Required.
 Replace with your value.
-          "endpointID": "YOUR-GOOGLE-CLOUD-ENDPOINT-ID",  // Required.
+          "endpointId": "YOUR-GOOGLE-CLOUD-ENDPOINT-ID",  // Required.
 Replace with your value.
           "temperature": 0.2,      // Optional
           "maxOutputTokens": 512,  // Optional
           "topK": 3,               // Optional